An asymptotic study of the joint maximum likelihood estimation of the regularity and the amplitude parameters of a periodized Mat{\'e}rn model: Introduction

-This article presents three main contributions.
-First, we focus on the one-dimensional case of the framework proposed by \citet[][Section 6.7]{stein1999interpolation} to give an asymptotic normality result for maximum likelihood parameter estimation.
-Then, we leverage these convergence rates to analyze the expected integrated error, taking constant factors into account and showing that estimating the parameters yields the same error asymptotically as if the ground truth was known.
-Finally, we investigate the deterministic case by deriving the large sample limit of the likelihood criterion in a particular case.
-This suggests that bounding assumptions on some parameters can lead to different estimates.
+To summarize, the contributions of the present article are threefold.
+First, we prove consistency and asymptotic normality results on the maximum likelihood estimates of the parameters~$\nu$ and~$\phi$.
+Then, we leverage these convergence rates to analyze the expected integrated error, showing that estimating the parameters yields the same error asymptotically as if the ground truth was known.
+Finally, we investigate model selection by maximum likelihood estimation on a deterministic function.

 The article is organized as follows.
-First, Section~\ref{sec:framework} details the asymptotic framework and notations.
+Section~\ref{sec:context} introduces the periodic framework and our notations and Section~\ref{sec:prior_works} discusses how this framework helps for circumventing the challenges posed by the study of the profile likelihood.
 Then, Section~\ref{sec:results} gives the main results.
-Finally, Section~\ref{sec:freq} provides a few results on the deterministic case.
+Section~\ref{sec:num_random} presents numerical experiments illustrating the findings.
+Section~\ref{sec:freq} provides our results on the deterministic case.
+Finally, Section~\ref{sec:concl} presents our conclusions and discusses generalization.